-Mr. van der Linde is a Chartered Accountant with 20 years extensive experience in finance, reporting, regulatory requirements, public company administration, equity markets and financing of publicly traded companies.
+Mr. van der Linde is a Chartered Accountant with 20 years of extensive experience in finance, reporting, regulatory requirements, public company administration, equity markets and financing of publicly traded companies as well as in the financial services, manufacturing, oil & gas, mining and retail industries.
 He has served as a CFO & Director for a number of TSX Venture Exchange and Canadian Securities Exchange listed companies over the past several years.
-Mr. van der Linde has extensive experience in financial services, manufacturing, oil & gas, mining and retail industries.
 Most recently, he has been involved with future use trends of natural resources as well as other disruptive technologies.
+Mr. van der Linde's other principal business activities performed outside the Company are as follows: President of MegumaGold Corp. (since April 9, 2014); Chief Financial Officer of Elcora Advanced Materials Corp (since April 1, 2016); Chief Financial Officer of Resinco Capital Partners Inc. (since January 25, 2018); President and Chief Executive Officer of Admiral Bay Resources Inc. (since May 11, 2018); Chief Financial Officer of Molori Energy Inc. (since April 5, 2016); and Chief Financial Officer of Global Blockchain Technologies Corp. (since September 27, 2017).

 Mr. van der Linde received a B.Comm.
-(Hons) in Finance, is a Chartered Accountant and is a member of good standing of the Institute of the Chartered Public Accountants of British Columbia.
+(Hons) in Finance from Pretoria University, is a Chartered Accountant and is a member of good standing of the Institute of the Chartered Public Accountants of British Columbia.

-Mr. van der Linde, in his capacity as the CFO of the Issuer, is an independent contractor, providing his services on a part-time basis.
+Mr. van der Linde, in his capacity as the CFO of the Company, is an independent contractor, providing his services on a part-time basis.
+Mr. van der Linde has acted in his capacity as the CFO of the Company since July 20, 2017.